Updating Results

 • You will complete 21 weeks of teaching practice over the course of your studies, including a 10-week internship where you will take responsibility for a class of children under the mentorship of a qualified teacher.

-What jobs can the Early Childhood Education lead to?
+What jobs can the Early Childhood Education course lead to?

 Careers